minininja/bro-bot/README.md

 ### ***Note:***
 Don't use any of the commands in the channels referenced by the command or the bot will activate on itself (yes I could prevent this but I'm lazy).

+It's also recommended that you make the channels the bot reads from private and not visible to your general user.

-**Add it to your server today**
+**Add it to your server today, if you want.**

+### TODO Items

+- support for embedded images
+- tests
+- get better with golang